Big Pigeon in Southwest Iowa

 Will add more content here later.

-US Air Force War w/ Japan > Twentieth Air Force:
+Air Force War with Japan > Twentieth Air Force webpage:

 • The webpage header image, B-29 Pacific Union is courtesy of worldwarphotos.info.
 The bomber's nose art is derived from the logo of the Union Pacific Railroad, which is headquartered in Omaha, Nebraska, location of one of the four B-29 assembly plants.
 Elvin Hansen from Harrison Co. died when the Pacific Union ditched on a mission to Japan.